core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    Effectively, the client sends the unicast request either directly to the origin server (in case the proxy stands in only for the whole group of servers, but not for the individual servers in the group), or to the proxy (in case the proxy stands in for both the whole group of servers and the individual servers in the group).

    In case the value of the Reply-From Option specifies also a CRI reference as the second element of the CBOR sequence, then the client includes the Uri-Host, Uri-Port, and Uri-Path Options in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
+In particular:

+   * If 'authority' is given in the CRI reference and it does not include 'port', then the client MUST NOT include the Uri-Port Option in the unicast request.

-If the client wants to specify additional path segments that identify a specific resource at the origin server, then the corresponding Uri-Path Options are included in the request after the Uri-Path Options corresponding to the path component of the CRI reference.
+   * If the client wants to specify additional path segments that identify a specific resource at the origin server, then the corresponding Uri-Path Options are included in the request after the Uri-Path Options corresponding to the path component of the CRI reference.

 # Caching # {#sec-proxy-caching}